Billy Porter: Fashion

 Porter attributes his love of fashion from an early age to growing up in the black church which he describes as "a fashion show".
 His style has gone through many phases over the years, including vintage, Abercrombie and Fitch and geek chic.
 He has said that he intentionally set out to use fashion in a political way, to be a "walking piece of political art".
 Porter's stylist Sam Ratelle estimated that as of January 2020 they had worked on 150 red carpet looks together many designed by Porter himself.
-As of 2021, Porter's stylist is Ty Hunter who has previously worked with Beyoncé.
+As of 2021, Porter's stylist is Ty Hunter, who has previously worked with Beyoncé.

+He later became known for wearing a Gucci outfit to the Met Gala.

 At the 2019 Golden Globes, Porter gained attention for wearing an embroidered suit and pink cape designed by Randi Rahm.
 He said the fact that people were surprised that he wore a cape inspired him to ask Christian Siriano if he could create him a ball gown because it was something he had always wanted to wear.
 He felt it seemed like a way to challenge people's ideas of masculinity.
 He continued to make fashion waves that year when he wore a fitted tuxedo jacket and a velvet gown by Christian Siriano with 6" Rick Owens boots to the 91st Academy Awards.

 In February 2019, Porter was an Official Council of Fashion Designers of America (CFDA) Ambassador for New York Fashion Week: Mens.
 Porter attended the 2019 Met Gala and embraced the Camp: Notes on Fashion theme by being carried on a litter by six shirtless men while sporting a "Sun God" ensemble.
 The Blonds designed Porter's outfit, and it included a bejeweled catsuit outfitted with 10 ft wings, a 24-karat gold headpiece, as well as custom gold-leaf Giuseppe Zanotti shoes and fine jewels by Andreoli, John Hardy, and Oscar Heyman.

-In 2020, Porter wore a floor-length pink poncho style gown with a wide brimmed black hat, a look he characterized as "Handmaid's Tale realness", to the AFI Awards and to the Golden Globes he wore an all-white ensemble that included a tuxedo jacket with a feathered train.
+In 2020, Porter wore a floor-length pink poncho style gown with a wide-brimmed black hat, a look he characterized as "Handmaid's Tale realness", to the AFI Awards and to the Golden Globes he wore an all-white ensemble that included a tuxedo jacket with a feathered train.
 He wore a sparkling turquoise bodysuit with matching bolero and a motorised hat to the Grammy awards.